All Episodes

 So the scallop is part of the mythology.

-Apparently the bones of St. James arrived on a ship that was understood to be encrusted in scallops with which Heather and I think that's a good one.
+Apparently, the bones of St. James arrived on a ship that was understood to be encrusted in scallops, which Heather and I know a little bit about scallops.

-Uh the scallops uh point in the direction you're going, meaning in this case it would be up.
+The scallops point in the direction you're going, meaning in this case, it would be up.

-Okay, so that they're the that that is the direction that you are that you are getting.
+Okay, so that is the direction that you are going to.

 Which makes some sense because that's the direction that scallops swim.